Singularities of equidistants and global centre symmetry sets of Lagrangian submanifolds: Introduction

 However, except for circles or ellipses, when both symmetry sets are the same point, the Wigner caustic and the centre symmetry set of a smooth convex closed curve are not the same singular curve.
 Instead, the Wigner caustic is interior to the centre symmetry set and the cusp points of the inner curve touches the outer one in its smooth part.

-A new, more complicated curve, containing the Wigner caustic and the centre symmetry set, can be defined in a single way and this affine-invariant definition extends to an arbitrary smooth closed $m$-dimensional submanifold $M$ of $\mathbb R^n$, for $n\leq 2m$.
-We call this new set the {\it Global Centre Symmetry} set of $M$, denoted by $GCS(M)$.
+A larger centre symmetry set, containing the two previous ones, can be defined an affine-invariant way, for an arbitrary smooth closed $m$-dimensional submanifold $M$ of $\mathbb R^n$, for $n\leq 2m$.
+We call this new set the {\it global centre symmetry} set of $M$, denoted by $GCS(M)$.

-In fact, our definition is only a very slight modification of a definition already introduced and used by Giblin and Zakalyukin \cite{GZ1}-\cite{GZ3} to study singularities of centre symmetry sets of hypersurfaces.
-A key notion in their definition is that of an affine $\lambda$-equidistant to the smooth submanifold, of which the Wigner caustic is the case $\lambda=1/2$.
-The singularities of these $\lambda$-equidistants are then fundamental to characterize the Global Centre Symmetry set and its singularities.
+Our definition is a slight modification of a definition introduced by Giblin and Zakalyukin \cite{GZ1}-\cite{GZ3} to study singularities of centre symmetry sets of hypersurfaces.
+A key notion in their definition is that of an affine $\lambda$-equidistant to the smooth submanifold $M$, denoted $E_{\lambda}(M)$ of which the Wigner caustic is the case $\lambda=1/2$.
+The singularities of $E_{\lambda}(M)$ are then fundamental to characterize $GCS(M)$ and its own singularities.